Precioux/Message-Broker/README.md

 of the receiver.

 - Computer Networks Course Final Project
-- AmirKabir University Of Technology
+- Amirkabir University Of Technology
 - Spring 2022